google/copybara/docs/reference.md

 --git-destination-non-fast-forward | *boolean* | Allow non-fast-forward pushes to the destination.
 We only allow this when used with different push != fetch references.
 --git-destination-ignore-integration-errors | *boolean* | If an integration error occurs, ignore it and continue without the integrate
 --nogit-destination-rebase | *boolean* | Don't rebase the change automatically for workflows CHANGE_REQUEST mode

+## github_api_status_obj

+Information about a commit status as defined in https://developer.github.com/v3/repos/statuses.
+This is a subset of the available fields in GitHub

+## github_endpoint_obj

+GitHub specific class used in feedback mechanism and migration event hooks to access GitHub

 ## patch